DeveloppeurPascal/TaquinDXBooks/README.md

 To learn more about the technical part, go to [its section](https://developpeur-pascal.fr/taquin-dx-books.html) of the [Pascal Developer blog](https://developpeur-pascal.fr/).

+You can see other Taquin game implementations in different Delphi releases by going to [this repository from Serge Girard](https://github.com/Serge-Girard/Taquin) created after his webinar "[plongée dans le TControlList de Delphi](https://serialstreameur.fr/webinaire-20210520.php)".

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install